 68. Access to land and information for the purposes of rating, etc.

-(1) For the purposes of this Act or a relevant Act, a person authorized in writing by the Corporation may —
+(1) For the purposes of this Act or a relevant Act, a person authorised in writing by the Corporation may —

 (a) enter into and upon any land without being liable to legal proceedings for or on account of the entry; and